 The criteria for rating and ranking applications, and the maximum points for each Rating Factor are provided below.
-Applicants must provide responses to each separate rating factor below or points will be deducted.
+Applicants must provide responses to all four rating factors below or points will be deducted.
 The maximum number of Rating Factor points awarded under this NOFO is 100.
 Each factor has a maximum ten-page narrative limit unless otherwise specified by this NOFO.

-In addition to the Rating Factor points, applicants may receive a maximum of four additional points under the NOFO Preference Points, for a total of 104 available NOFO points.
-Please see the chart below
+In addition to the Rating Factor points, applicants may receive a maximum of four additional points under the Preference Points, for a total of 104 available NOFO points.
+Please see the chart below.